 - Dynamically scale our SolrCloud clusters based on real-time metrics

-The implementation started by creating a SolrCloud Operator service base that is able to execute tasks for the target SolrCloud cluster.
-Operator base works as a framework that can be extended with different kinds of operations.
-The operator provides an API for operation status tracking and posting new tasks.
+The implementation started by creating a SolrCloud Operator service base to execute tasks for the target SolrCloud cluster.
+Operator base works as a framework that extends with different kinds of operations.
+In addition, the Operator provides an API for operation status tracking and posting new tasks.

 Building in timely automation

-Even after content and sources are added to AlphaSense, they regularly need updating to reflect the latest content pieces.
-After the Operator base was ready, we got to work on this problem.
+Even after adding content and sources to AlphaSense, they regularly need updating to reflect the latest content pieces.
+So after the Operator base was ready, we got to work on this problem.

-The team needed to build an automated way to create and maintain content sets on different time series (i.e. keep Solr clusters up-to-date).
-The solution was to design a collection creation configuration, to express what kind of Solr collections are to be created from that configuration, what their time range is, and how deep of history is required by that document type.
+The team needed to build an automated way to create and maintain content sets on different time series (i.e., keep Solr clusters up-to-date).
+The solution was to design a collection creation configuration to express what kind of Solr collections are to be created from that configuration, their time range, and how deep of history is required by that document type.
 This helped automate time series handling.

-But when there are changes to the cluster, there wasn’t an in-built way to easily re-distribute Solr cores within the cluster, bringing us to the second point: rebalancing.
+But when there were changes to the cluster, there wasn’t an in-built way to easily re-distribute Solr cores within the cluster, bringing us to the second point: rebalancing.

 Apache Solr provided a set of APIs to move cores between SolrCloud nodes but did not contain a strategy to rebalance the clusters based on given criteria.
 The team needed this to keep our clusters stable and fast.
 As a result, we built two strategies for core rebalancing:

-- Time overlap strategy (TOS). the basic idea here is to minimize the engagement of Solr cores at any one time.
-In more technical terms, the system operation tries to keep Solr cores inside a node so that there is minimum overlap with time ranges.
-The idea was that user searches are limited to certain time ranges, so not all Solr cores are participating in a search every time (i.e. leaving them free to be moved).
+- Time overlap strategy (TOS).
+The basic idea here is to minimize the engagement of Solr cores at any one time.
+In more technical terms, the system operation tries to keep Solr cores inside a node with minimum overlap with time ranges.
+The idea was that user searches are limited to certain time ranges, so not all Solr cores participate in a search every time (i.e., leaving them free to be moved).

-- Autoscaling policy strategy (APS). a set of rebalancing operations that dynamically move Solr cores between the nodes based on a defined configuration policy.
+- Autoscaling policy strategy (APS).
+A set of rebalancing operations dynamically moves Solr cores between the nodes based on a defined configuration policy.
 In other words, the ability to move several Solr cores at once, but only as they are not needed for a user to perform a search.